 • Arles tourist office : www.ville-arles.fr

-• Arles location : altitude 12 metres, 54000 inhabitants, 10 km from Fontvieille, 20 km from Baux de Provence, 34 km de Nîmes, 35 km de Avignon , 37 km from Saintes Maries de la Mer, 87 km from Marseilles.
+• Arles location : altitude 12 metres above see level, 54000 inhabitants, 10 km from Fontvieille, 20 km from Baux de Provence, 20 km from Tarascon, 34 km from Nîmes, 35 km from Avignon , 37 km from Saintes Maries de la Mer, 87 km from Marseilles.